Chief Research and Development Officer

 Timothy O'Leary, M.D., Ph.D., is the Chief Research and Development Officer (CRADO) of the VHA Office of Research and Development, headquartered in Washington, D.C.

 As CRADO, Dr. O'Leary oversees a nationwide research program based at more than 100 VA medical centers that addresses the full range of health concerns affecting America's Veterans, from post-deployment health to chronic diseases and aging.
 The program, dating back to 1925, includes biomedical, clinical, rehabilitation, and health services research.
 It has resulted in three Nobel prizes, seven Lasker awards, and numerous other national and international honors for its investigators.

-Dr. O'Leary holds a doctorate in physical chemistry from Stanford University and a medical degree from the University of Michigan.
-He is certified in Anatomic Pathology by the American Board of Pathology, and in Molecular Genetic Pathology by the American Board of Pathology and the American Board of Medical Genetics.
+O'Leary holds a doctorate in physical chemistry from Stanford University and a medical degree from the University of Michigan.
+He is certified in anatomic pathology by the American Board of Pathology and in molecular genetic pathology by the American Board of Pathology and the American Board of Medical Genetics.

-Dr. O'Leary has co-authored or authored more than 165 scientific papers, written numerous book chapters, and holds three patents.
-He is a past-President of the Association for Molecular Pathology, and serves as Editor-in-Chief for the Journal of Molecular Diagnostics.
+O'Leary, the holder of three patents, has authored or co-authored more than 170 journal articles and numerous book chapters and technical reports.
+He is a past president of the Association for Molecular Pathology and serves as editor-in-chief for its Journal of Molecular Diagnostics.